teddybradford/spotify-to-tidal/readme.md

 ## Setup

-1. Rename the file example_config.yml to config.yml
+1. Rename the file `example_config.yml` to `config.yml`
-1. Go [here](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) and register a new app on developer.spotify.com.
+2. Go to [developer.spotify.com](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) and register a new app
-1. Copy and paste your client ID and client secret to the Spotify part of the config file
+3. Copy and paste your client ID and client secret into the Spotify part of the config file
-1. Copy and paste the value in 'redirect_uri' of the config file to Redirect URIs at developer.spotify.com and press ADD
+4. Copy and paste the value for `redirect_uri` from the config file into the `Redirect URI` field for your developer.spotify.com app and press ADD
-1. Enter your Spotify username to the config file
+5. Enter your Spotify username in the config file

 ## Usage